-Think about your family - are you jeans-and-welly-wearing-puddle-jumpers?
+Think about your family – are you jeans-and-welly-wearing-puddle-jumpers?
 Floaty-dress-wearing-dancers?
 When your photos are hanging in pride of place on your wall, what will best show your personalities?
 I have put together a Pinterest page full of inspiration here, which will help you with ideas, but I always advise wearing the clothes that make you feel happy!
 Additionally, browsing my galleries will help to give you some ideas.

 The bright, joyful reds and greens of the poppy fields call for creams and whites, and if you are feeling brave, reds and yellows.
 Denim blue also stands out beautifully from the background.
 Think dresses, and shorts with pockets.